USC3DLAB/LEO_Interface/README.md

 # Learning Enabled Optimization(LEO)
-This software is a interface for LEO.
+This software is the interface for LEO.